-1.1.
-This test method covers how to determine asphalt binders' resistance to damage by means of cyclic loading employing linearly increasing load amplitudes.
-The amplitude sweep is conducted using the Dynamic Shear Rheometer at the intermediate pavement temperature determined from the performance grade (PG) of the asphalt binder according to M 320.
-The test method can be used with binder aged using T 240 (RTFOT) and R 28 (PAV) to simulate the estimated aging for inservice asphalt pavements.
+- 1.1.
+This test method covers how to determine asphalt binders' resistance to fatigue damage by means of cyclic loading employing systematically, linearly increasing load amplitudes.
+The amplitude sweep is conducted using the Dynamic Shear Rheometer at the intermediate pavement temperature determined from the performance grade (PG) of the asphalt binder.
+The test method can be used with binder aged using AASHTO T 240 (RTFOT) and AASHTO R 28 (PAV) to simulate the estimated aging for inservice asphalt pavements. - 1.2.
+The values stated in SI units are to be regarded as the standard. - 1.3.

-1.3.
 This standard does not purport to address all of the safety problems, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.